rayfrankenstein/AITOW/README.md

 "Every functioning team I’ve ever worked on has people running around shoring up sagging foundations not because some book told them to but because it was right and experience taught them what happens when you don’t.
 None of these people make it into the daydreaming the managers do about the book they want to write.
 And I include people I call mentors in this list, at least one of which has several books now.

 Almost every team I’ve worked on, and for sure every bad team I’ve worked on, had some people talking trash about the people keeping the wheels on.
 Which alienates them and they leave, and then the project just mysteriously craters even though we 'did everything right.'"--bwainfweeze, [How do you deal with this stuff in agile?](https://www.reddit.com/r/ExperiencedDevs/comments/15o5w8l/how_do_you_deal_with_this_stuff_in_agile/)

+"As I have grown in my career, I can honestly say that planning is the best way to save time and remove bottlenecks.

+I have seen projects getting delayed by months because initial planning was non existent.
+If only, the lead engineer and product manager would have spent some time in planning.
+Instead, every decision was taken at a whim and at a moment's notice.

+Sadly, this is the case with most engineering projects."--dumbass_random, [Bottlenecks that paralyse agile software development](https://www.reddit.com/r/programming/comments/1ckv0ce/comment/l2ply4q/)

+"Just let an engineer “own” a section of the code.
+That was the era of my own career when I felt that the software our team worked on was at its best."--[Moxie Marlinspike: Agile is killing software innovation (theregister.com)](https://news.ycombinator.com/item?id=41208627)

+"A possibility [for code quality dropping across the industry]: a lot of shops have adopted the term 'technical debt'.
+To a dev it means 'incomplete and poorly structured software that may have stability or security problems.'
+To nontechnical product design people it means 'something we can ignore for the next few sprints while we finish a mess of new features'.

+The short-termism of a lot of agile practice, and the idea that anything worth doing can be finished in a single sprint, can make our software unstable.
+Our fellow engineers over in the civil and mechanical engineering departments are rolling on the floor laughing at us for this attitude."--Aggressive_Ad_5454, [Is Code Quality dropping across the industry and if so why](https://www.reddit.com/r/ExperiencedDevs/comments/1fnhtvr/is_code_quality_dropping_across_the_industry_and/)

+---

+> I’ve never dealt with a PM that didn’t either throw me under the bus, micromanage me into oblivion or outright lie to the client with promises I never made.

+"I have, he was an ex-engineer.
+It was the best 1 year of my experience as an engineer.
+He was aware of the technical intricacies and transformed his requirements that would fit our infrastructure well.
+We rolled out features non stop every 2 weeks because of how efficient we were and it was incredible.

+Unfortunately he was way too good and got reassigned to the core product of the company.
+He was the only PM who wouldn't ask questions if we said we wanted to take a few days break to refactor parts of our codebase."--Unknown